Long-time estimates for heat flows on ALE manifolds: Introduction

 where $A_0$ is a constant homomorphism such that

 on $\left(\R^n_{> 1} \times \K^m\right)/ \Gamma$. \end{definition}

-Two important examples are the Hodge de Rham operator and the classical Dirac operator on ALE manifolds.
-As already mentioned, even the Lichnerowicz Laplacian is the square of a twisted Dirac operator, under the assumption of a parallel spinor.
+Important examples are the Hodge de Rham operator, the classical Dirac operator and twisted versions of it on ALE manifolds.
+Via an embedding of bundles, even the Lichnerowicz Laplacian is the square of the twisted Dirac operator on spinor valued one-forms, under the assumption of a parallel spinor.

 \begin{remark} Note that the assumptions \eqref{eq: decay A}, \eqref{eq: decay B} and \eqref{eq: Delta at infinity} imply that $\Delta_V := \D_V^2$ is a Schr\"{o}dinger operator, which is asymptotic to a Euclidean Laplacian, in the sense of Definition \ref{def: asympt Eucl Laplacian}.
 The non-negativity in this case is automatic: